 Gravity-based electricity storage - Frequency response

-LCOS can be expressed in power terms as $/kW-year, also called annuitised capacity cost.
+LCOS can be expressed in power terms as $/kW-year, also called annuitised capacity cost (ACC).
 This metric represents the minimum payment required for each “kW” that is made available for power provision for an entire year to achieve a net present value of zero.
 It is used for applications that require electric power like frequency response services.
-The figure below shows the power LCOS for four technologies providing frequency response compared to the gravity-based concept by Gravitricity.
+The figure below shows the ACC for four technologies providing frequency response compared to the gravity-based concept by Gravitricity.

-Figure - Gravitricity concept and comparison of its LCOS in a frequency response application (US$/kW-year) to other suitable electricity storage technologies.
+Figure - Gravitricity concept and comparison of its ACC in a frequency response application (US$/kW-year) to other suitable electricity storage technologies.

 Low specific power cost and high cyclability represent the key advantages of Gravitricity over the comparison technologies.
 These characteristics match best with the power-to-energy ratio and cycle requirements in the given application.